-Ahead of the festive season this year, we paid a visit to our partner charity Alabaré at their housing centre for veterans, Weymouth Home, where we met residents whose lives have been transformed with the help of our funding.
+On our visit to Alabaré at their housing centre for veterans, Weymouth Home, we met residents whose lives have been transformed with the help of our funding.

 We are pleased to continue supporting partner charities around the world with grants towards their amazing work in helping soldiers, veterans and their families in times of need.
 One of the charities we are proud to work with is Alabaré, who helps vulnerable and marginalised people, including veterans, enabling them to live an enjoyable and independent life.

 In November, our Case Studies Liaison Officer Helen McMahon visited Alabaré Weymouth Home for Veterans and spoke to three residents who shared their experiences of life in the Army and the challenges they faced after retiring from service.

 John joined the Army in 1980 and served three years as an infantry soldier in 2nd Bn Royal Regiment of Fusiliers.
 Aged 22, he was posted to Palace Barracks, Holywood, N Ireland.
 Although reluctant to leave the Forces, John decided to focus more on his family, since his personal life had been unsettled for many years.
 He did various jobs in the pub trade and managed cleaning contracts across the UK.